sagemath/trac_to_gh/CategoriesRoadMap.md

+# Categories for the working mathematics programmer (status and roadmap)

 This page describes the status and roadmap for the category framework in Sage

 With special thanks to Robert Bradshaw, Volker Braun, Nils Bruin,